akka/akka-persistence-cassandra/docs/src/main/paradox/overview.md

   group=com.typesafe.akka
   artifact=akka-persistence-cassandra_$scala.binary.version$
   version=$project.version$
+  group2=com.typesafe.akka
+  artifact2=akka-persistence-cassandra-launcher_$scala.binary.version$
+  version2=$project.version$
+  scope2=Test
 }

-# TODO

-To include the latest release of the Cassandra plugins for **Akka 2.5.x** into your `sbt` project, add the following lines to your `build.sbt` file:

-    libraryDependencies += Seq(
-      "com.typesafe.akka" %% "akka-persistence-cassandra" % "0.98",
-      "com.typesafe.akka" %% "akka-persistence-cassandra-launcher" % "0.98" % Test
-    )

-This version of `akka-persistence-cassandra` depends on Akka 2.5.13.
-It has been published for Scala 2.11 and 2.12.
 The launcher artifact is a utility for starting an embedded Cassandra, useful for running tests.
 It can be removed if not needed.

-To include the latest release of the Cassandra plugins for **Akka 2.4.x** into your `sbt` project, add the following lines to your `build.sbt` file:

-    libraryDependencies += "com.typesafe.akka" %% "akka-persistence-cassandra" % "0.30"

-This version of `akka-persistence-cassandra` depends on Akka 2.4.20.
-It has been published for Scala 2.11 and 2.12.

 Those versions are compatible with Cassandra 3.0.0 or higher, and it is also compatible with Cassandra 2.1.6 or higher (versions < 2.1.6 have a static column bug) if you configure `cassandra-journal.cassandra-2x-compat=on` in your `application.conf`.

 This plugin depends on Akka 2.5.x and note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.